txstate-etc/dataloader-factory/README.md

   },
   extractKey: book => book.authorId
 })
-export const authorBooksResolver = (author, args, context) => {
+export const authorBooksResolver = (author, filters, context) => {
-  return context.dataLoaderFactory.get(booksByAuthorIdLoader, args).load(author.id)
+  return context.dataLoaderFactory.get(booksByAuthorIdLoader, filters).load(author.id)
 }
 ```
+Note that the arguments we get from GraphQL get passed to the `.get()` function, NOT the
+`.load()` function.
+The `.load()` function belongs to DataLoader.
+I don't change it in any way.
+The `.get()` function stringifies the filters and uses that as a key to determine whether a new
+DataLoader should be constructed.
+Then the filters get passed (unstringified) to the fetch
+function so it can use them to do its work.

-Behind the scenes, what this does is generate a distinct DataLoader instance for each set of
+What this does is generate a distinct DataLoader instance for each set of GraphQL arguments we
-args we encounter.
-Generating so many DataLoaders may seem like a problem, but remember -
+encounter.
+Generating so many DataLoaders may seem like a problem, but remember - graphql
-graphql queries are always finite, so there can only be a few sets of arguments in any one request,
+queries are always finite, so there can only be a few sets of arguments in any one request,
 and each request gets a new factory.
-So the number of possible dataloaders generated per request is
+So the number of possible dataloaders generated per request
-manageable, and they all get garbage collected after the request.
+is manageable, and they all get garbage collected after the request.

 ## Advanced Usage Example
 Many GraphQL data types will have more than one other type referencing them.
 In those